 While there are a lot of countertops that are rectangularly shaped, there is an abundance of other shapes and styles.
 These might be intimidating to measure.
 But don’t go scrambling for your old geometry textbooks just yet.
 There’s actually a way to get a measurement of shapes that are not plainly rectangular without having to get into too much math.

 One simple rule of thumb when measuring non-rectangular shaped countertops is to partition them into boxes.
 Take an L-shaped countertop for example.
 You can subdivide into two rectangular boxes.
-Once done, all you have to do is to measure the length and width of each box then add them together.
+Once done, all you have to do is to measure the length and width of each box and then add them together.
 The result will be the total square area of the L-shaped surface.
 Remember that to convert the area from inches to square feet you just need to divide by 144.

 Measuring countertops with curved edges can also use this method.
 Just measure the length starting from the flat end to the farthest point on the curve or the apex.
 Multiply this number by the width then divide by 144 to get the total square footage estimate.